When you come to university you'll have to juggle paying the bills with course costs.

 Check any tenancy agreement for your accommodation before signing it.
 Are any bills included, for example?
 Will you be liable for full rent at times when you won't be there, such as holidays?

 ...and you find yourself in financial difficulties, get help as soon as possible.
 Money problems can affect other parts of your life, including your studies, so don't ignore them.
-Our money advisers in the Student Life Centre are always on hand to offer advice on 020 8417 7312.
+Our Student Life Advisers are always on hand to offer advice on 020 8417 7312.